 In this case, the meaning of so is “very.”
 Here are some examples:

-- I was so tired after working out today I feel asleep at 9PM.
+- I was so tired after working out today I fell asleep at 9PM.

 - That movie was so exciting!